monofuel/system-redemption/README.md

   - copy directories in build process
 - three
   - 3D js library
-- uuid
-  - generate server uuids
 - TODO document rest

 # Dependencies

 used for server-side runtime dependencies

+- express
+  - used for HTTP
+- express-ws
+  - used for connection to server
+- uuid
+  - generate server uuids